andrewenoble-org/python-template/docsrc/index.rst

 * GitHub :code:`main` branch protection rules
 * GitHub Issue and Pull-request templates
-* Opening GitHub Issues within :code:`GitHub Projects` and automatically closing them with a Pull-Request
+* Opening GitHub Issues within :code:`GitHub Projects` and automatically closing them with a Pull Request
-* :code:`GitHub Actions` for testing and super-linting Pull-Requests as well as tagging releases and updating :code:`GitHub Pages` with each merge to :code:`main`
+* :code:`GitHub Actions` for testing and super-linting Pull Requests as well as tagging releases and updating :code:`GitHub Pages` with each merge to :code:`main`

 See :code:`.github/CONTRIBUTING.md` for details on the recommended development